gurditsbedi/way2/README.md

 1. Register at way2sms.
 This will give you your account details.
 Only your registered mobile number and password is required.

 2. Install way2, git clone this repository or download the zip file of the repository.
 Upon completion.
 Go into the diretory and execute `python setup.py install`.
-This will install the way2 to command line tool.

 3. To send a message type in the terminal
 `way2 -u Mobile-Number -p password -t receivers-number -m "your message"` You get a confirmation message on success.

 NOTE: There is limit on length of the sms according to the website which is 140 characters.
-The message you send is truncated to 140 chars and then it is send.
+The message you send is truncated to first 140 chars and then it is send.

 #Example